When Does a Mixture of Products Contain a Product of Mixtures?: Introduction

 This paper is the result of analyzing following problem. \begin{problem} When does the mixture of product distributions $\Mcal_{n,k}$ contain the product of mixtures of product distributions $\RBM_{n,m}$, and vice versa? \end{problem}

-We show that the number of parameters of the smallest mixture of products $\Mcal_{n,k}$ containing the model $\RBM_{n,m}$ grows exponentially in the number of parameters of the latter for any fixed ratio $0 < m/n < \infty$.
-Theorem~\ref{notinclpropodos} gives a solution of order $\log_2(k)= \Theta(\min\{m,n\})$.
+In answer to the title question, our results in Sections~\ref{section:perspectives} and \ref{section:when} imply the following. \begin{theorem} The number of parameters of the smallest mixture of products $\Mcal_{n,k}$ containing the product of mixtures $\RBM_{n,m}$ grows exponentially in the number of parameters of the latter for any fixed ratio $0 < m/n < \infty$.
+More precisely, the smallest $k$ such that $\Mcal_{n,k}$ contains $\RBM_{n,m}$ is bounded by $\frac{3}{4}n \leq \log_2(k) \leq n-1$ when $m\geq n$, by $\frac{3}{4}n \leq \log_2(k) \leq m$ when $\frac{3}{4}n\leq m\leq n$, and satisfies $\log_2(k)=m$ when $m\leq \frac{3}{4}n$. \end{theorem} The solution is of order $\log_2(k)= \Theta(\min\{m,n\})$.
+Hence the smallest mixture of products model that contains a given RBM model is as large as one can possibly expect, having near to one mixture component per joint state of the RBM hidden units, or otherwise containing every possible probability distribution.
 See Figure~\ref{solnm} for an illustration of the result.
+Theorem~\ref{thmsummaryans} is based on the more technical Theorem~\ref{notinclpropodos}.
 In Theorem~\ref{mixtnotinrbm} we show a complementary result stating that, although RBMs naturally contain small mixture models, in general they do not contain mixture models that match their dimension.

 To approach Problem~\ref{problem:When}, we study the sets of modes (Hamming-local maxima) of probability distributions that can be represented as mixtures of product distributions and as RBMs.
 We consider the following problems, showing in many cases that they are equivalent or equivalent after adding some necessary conditions.